bacionejs/byte-armada/README.md

 ---

-## 🥊 PvP
+## 🥊 1v1

-I wanted the option to have **player versus player** and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.
+I wanted the option to have 1v1 and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.

 For development testing, I used a server to pass the handshake back and forth.
 It was **delightfully smooth** and required no interaction from the user.

-With that set up, I could focus on testing player-to-player logic without worrying about the tedious details of the communication handshake.
+With that set up, I could focus on testing 1v1 logic without worrying about the tedious details of the communication handshake.

-But, after hammering out all the details of player-to-player logic, I had to switch to another strategy to be compliant.
+But, after hammering out all the details of 1v1 logic, I had to switch to another strategy to be compliant.

-At one point, I used Messenger for the handshake and supported remote PvP via STUN, but it was cumbersome and non-compliant.
+At one point, I used Messenger for the handshake and supported remote 1v1 via STUN, but it was cumbersome and non-compliant.

 ## 📷 Barcode Handshake